nspcc-dev/neofs-http-gw/README.md

 192.168.130.71 for remaining 10%.

 ### Keys
+You can provide wallet via `--wallet` or `-w` flag also you can specify account address using `--address` (if no address provided default one will be used).
+If wallet is used you need to set `HTTP_GW_WALLET_PASSPHRASE` variable to decrypt wallet.

-By default gateway autogenerates key pair it will use for NeoFS requests.
-If for some reason you need to have static keys you can pass them via `--key` (or `-k`) parameter.
-The key can be a path to private key file (as raw bytes), a hex string or (unencrypted) WIF string:
+If no wallet provided gateway autogenerates key pair it will use for NeoFS requests.
 ```
-$ neofs-http-gw -p $NEOFS_NODE -k $KEY
+$ neofs-http-gw -p $NEOFS_NODE -w $WALLET_PATH --address $ACCOUNT_ADDRESS
 ```
-For example:
+Example:
 ```
-$ neofs-http-gw -p 192.168.130.72:8080 -k KxDgvEKzgSBPPfuVfw67oPQBSjidEiqTHURKSDL1R7yGaGYAeYnr
+$ neofs-http-gw -p 192.168.130.72:8080 -w wallet.json --address NfgHwwTi3wHAS8aFAN243C5vGbkYDpqLHP
 ```

 ### Binding and TLS